Peer Review Process

 The Peer Review Process

-FENOMENA employs a three-stage review process – editorial office, external review and editors’ decision.
+FENOMENA employs a three-stage review process – editorial office, external review, and editors’ decision.

 The first stage of the review process takes place in the editorial office.
 On submission, a manuscript is reviewed to ensure that it meets the minimum requirements of the journal before it is sent to external reviewers.
 At this stage, the manuscript is reviewed for the following

-Manuscripts that fails in this first stage of the review process are returned to the author(s) for modification and resubmission.
-This first stage of the review is very important as it enables the author(s) improve the manuscript at an early stage.
+Manuscripts that fail in this first stage of the review process are returned to the author(s) for modification and resubmission.
+This first stage of the review is very important as it enables the author(s) to improve the manuscript at an early stage.
 This first stage of the manuscript review is usually completed within a week.

 Once a manuscript successfully completes the editorial office review process, it proceeds to the second stage.
 The second stage of the review process employs the double-blind review system.
-A minimum of two external reviewers are selected from our database, editorial board of the journal or other sources.
+A minimum of two external reviewers are selected from our database, the editorial board of the journal, or other sources.
 These reviewers have expert knowledge of the subject area of the manuscript.
 The reviewers are invited to review the manuscript by sending them the abstract of the manuscript.
 Upon acceptance to review the manuscript, the full text of the manuscript is sent to the reviewers after the author(s) have been concealed.

-It should be noted that though a reviewer may give a positive report on a particular manuscript, if another reviewer raises concerns that may fundamentally undermine the study and results the manuscript may be rejected.
+It should be noted that though a reviewer may give a positive report on a particular manuscript if another reviewer raises concerns that may fundamentally undermine the study and results the manuscript may be rejected.

-Manuscripts that are accepted as it is are scheduled for publication.
+Manuscripts that are accepted as it is being scheduled for publication.
 Manuscripts that require corrections (either minor or major) are sent to the author(s) to affect the corrections suggested by the editor.
 After effecting the corrections, the editor reviews the manuscripts again before the manuscripts are accepted for publication.
 In some cases, the editor may require authors to make corrections a second time.
 In other cases, the editor may request for the revised manuscripts with (or without) the additional corrections to be sent to a specific reviewer who had earlier reviewed the manuscript before the manuscript can be accepted for publication.